DanielHadley/ratmaps/chicago.md

 permalink: /chicago/
 ---

 Of all the cities whose data I have analyzed, Chicago gets the most calls complaining about rats.
 In order to visualize each call, I had to tone the maps down a bit, specifically by making the dots more transparent.
 Each solid dot represents about ten calls to the same address since 2011 (as opposed to my [New York City](ratmaps.com/nyc) maps, where solid dots only represent three calls and the timeframe is longer).
 I'm not sure why Chicago gets more calls.

+If you want to see more detail on a specific neighborhood, [click here](ratmaps.com/chicago/neighborhoods/)

 ## Citywide